- Search Archive Holdings

 - Where to get more information

-Located at the University of Connecticut, the Roper Center for Public Opinion Research maintains a large data archive of public opinion surveys.
+Located here at Cornell, the Roper Center for Public Opinion Research maintains a large data archive of public opinion surveys.
 It houses data from well-known organizations (such as Gallup, Yankelovich, network news organizations, and USIA).
 It also has substantial holdings of historical American surveys and polls conducted abroad by foreign firms.

 The Roper Center promotes research in survey methodology, survey construction and administration, and the responsible use of polling results.
 Cornell has been a member of the Roper Center since 1997 and now houses the Center, known as Roper@Cornell.

 Cornellians can take advantage of two benefits: obtaining exclusive Roper datasets and access to the iPOLL question bank.

 Roper distributes thousands of datasets for use in secondary analysis.
 Roper online catalog entries have general information: topics covered, number of questions, number of variables, sample size and composition.
 Most--but not all--polls in the catalog have machine-readable codebooks, which can be freely downloaded.

 About 75% of U.S. poll datasets from Roper can be downloaded via Roper Express.
 Current Cornell faculty, staff, and students are eligible to use this service, which requires that you